Arnaroo/VX/README.md

-If you've used IGV and wished it were faster, or JBrowse and wished it weren't a browser tab, or Pileup.js and wished it ran big files, or any genome browser and wished an AI agent could drive it — VX is the answer.
+If you've used IGV and wished it were faster, or JBrowse and wished it weren't a browser tab, or Pileup.js and wished it ran big files, or any genome browser and wished an AI agent could drive it, VX is the answer.

 ---